Tall or small, spring or summer, phlox are a valuable resource in any garden.

 If your garden has a mildew-prone phlox, Hawke says you can try removing some stems to open up the crown and allow better air circulation.
 It's also crucial to remove all diseased stems and foliage from your garden as soon as you see the disfiguration so that the fungus spores don't fall to the soil and overwinter.
 But the best alternative is to give up on the vulnerable phlox and replace it with a cultivar bred to resist the disease.

-Visitors are welcome to stroll through the evaluation garden, now handily accessible from Evening Island by the new Trellis Bridge.
+Visitors are welcome to stroll through the evaluation garden, accessible from Evening Island by the Trellis Bridge.
 The garden was relocated and redesigned to accommodate the bridge connection.

 The evaluations are only one of the garden's research initiatives.
 The new bridge path leads right to the Daniel F. and Ada L. Rice Plant Conservation Science Center, where scientists can be seen at work in their laboratories on such problems as invasive species and soil biology.